kubernetes/website/content/en/docs/reference/tools/_index.md

 ## Helm

+[`Kubernetes Helm`](https://github.com/kubernetes/helm) is a tool for managing packages of pre-configured Kubernetes resources, aka Kubernetes charts.

-[`Kubernetes Helm`](https://github.com/kubernetes/helm) is a third party managed tool for managing packages of pre-configured Kubernetes resources, aka Kubernetes charts.
+Beware Helm is a third party managed tool for managing packages of pre-configured Kubernetes resources, aka Kubernetes charts.

 Use Helm to: